-Below are the covers of some books and publications that I translated for Zeughaus Verlag (Arsenal Publishing), Berlin, one produced in conjunction with the KLIO Baden Württemberg (e.V.) club in Stuttgart, and the newest one I am self-publishing.
-I think they may be of use to collectors for information on uniforms, clothing, armor, weapons and other equipment, not to mention information about the campaigns and actions of these armies.
+Below are the covers of some books and publications that I have authored and self-published or translated for Zeughaus Verlag (Arsenal Publishing), Berlin, and one produced in conjunction with the KLIO Baden Württemberg (e.V.) club in Stuttgart.
+I think they should be of use to collectors for information on uniforms, clothing, armor, weapons and other equipment, not to mention information about the campaigns and actions of these armies.
 Check out the Zeughaus Verlag's website for more information.

-Pre-Ordering "Zinnfiguren der Ritterzeit von Hans Müller, Erfurt" (with English 'Companion' titled 'Medieval Flat Figures by Hans Müller of Erfurt')
+Ordering "Zinnfiguren der Ritterzeit von Hans Müller, Erfurt" with pdf English 'Companion'

 by Richard L. Sanders et al.

-This book on Hans Mueller’s medieval and Saracen/Ottoman flat figures came out in print in late March 2021.
-People who pre-order it can have it mailed directly to them with an invoice.
-Due to printing and mailing costs, the quantity of books published will be limited and scaled to the number of pre-orders.
+This book on Hans Mueller’s medieval and Saracen/Ottoman flat figures came out in print in in German late March 2021 in German and it was published in English in July 2021.
+The German edition is out of print, but copies do occasionally become available.
+People who order either edition can have it mailed directly to them upon payment.
+Due to printing and mailing costs, the quantity of books published has been limited and scaled to the number of pre-orders.

-The publication is 180 pages, DIN A4 (8¼ x 11¾ in.), softcover format, and contains about 600 illustrations including color photos of all of Hans Mueller’s medieval, Saracen and Ottoman figures that have been painted by 34 collectors from Germany, Austria, France, Italy, Sweden and the U.S. It also contains all of the additional, attachable flags for the 1410 Battle of Tannenberg/Grunwald that Mueller produced.
+Each version also contains all of the additional, attachable flags for the 1410 Battle of Tannenberg/Grunwald that Mueller produced.
 All 460-plus figures are presented in their original 30mm scale, many depicting both sides.
 Additionally, the photo montages depicting all of the unpainted figures and the tables describing them, which appeared the Nov 2019-Jun 2020 articles in the Die Zinnfigur magazine have been updated, have English descriptions and other additional information.
-The publication also has chapters written by Gernot Schlager, Henry Schmidt und Hans Schwahn – experts on the development of medieval armour and the Mueller figures - and an English language synopsis for those who cannot read German.
+The publications also have chapters written by Gernot Schlager, Henry Schmidt und Hans Schwahn – experts on the development of medieval armor and the Mueller figures.
+The German edition has an English language synopsis for those who cannot read German.
+The English edition has expanded the information about and images of the various sources Mueller used for the designs of his figures.
+Additionally, Mr. Wolfgang Büche and Dr. Thomas Brümmer have contributed in depth information about the banners for the Tannenberg figures.

-Purchasers can also request an English “companion” document which translates all of the texts and the substantive parts of the captions.
+Purchasers of the German edition could also request an English “companion” document which translates all of the texts and the substantive parts of the captions.
 It is free and will be emailed as a “pdf” file upon request.
+The new English edition contains corrections to the "companion" document plus many more photos and newly acquired information.

 This book is a valuable reference work for every collector and provides a unique view of some of the most beautiful flats ever produced, and then painted by, impressive artists.

-NOTE: Pre-ordering instructions are also available in German in Die Zinnfigur and some other German-language hobby-related publications.
+NOTE: Ordering instructions are also available in German in Die Zinnfigur and some other German-language hobby-related publications.

-For pre-ordering, please include the mailing address (street, town, country).
-Payment will be due upon receipt of the publication.
-An invoice with payment options (check, bank transfer or PayPal) will be included with the publication in the packaging.
+For ordering, please include the mailing address (street, town, country).
+Payment will be due in advance.
+An invoice will be sent via email or letter with payment options ($US check, bank transfer or PayPal).

 Books Translated by Rick for and available from Zeughaus Verlag, Berlin https://zeughausverlag.de/category/english-books/